ohbm/osr2025/submit.md

 ## Emergent Session Submissions

-The submission for emergent session is closed for 2024!
+The submission for emergent session will be open soon for 2025!

 <!-- {::options parse_block_html="false" /}
 {::options parse_block_html="true" /}